Cervical Spine Instability, Vein blockage, fluid build up and intracranial hypertension.

 Once a problem of intracranial hypertension or a build-up of pressure around the brain was discovered, a myriad of tests and treatments were tried.
 Once obvious causes such as head injury or stroke were ruled out, initial testing may have looked for causes in blood clots, infection, and tumors.
 Once tests ruled those out as causes your diagnosis of intracranial hypertension, you then got an updated diagnosis of idiopathic intracranial hypertension, which means no one knows why you have intracranial hypertension.

-Researchers suggest tends to show that idiopathic intracranial hypertension affects women in their 20s and 30s.
-The characteristics these women display are very wide-ranging which makes a proper diagnosis difficult.
+Idiopathic intracranial hypertension symptoms are very wide-ranging which makes a proper diagnosis difficult.

 So what doctors look for are patients who are: